poppyclark/ridethereef/_posts/2020-11-16-how-environmental-charities-brand-themselves.md

 ![Photograph by- Nikola Jovanovic](../uploads/nikola-jovanovic-obok3f8buky-unsplash.jpg)

 Friends of the earth have a very simple Logo.
-It is 'Friends of the Earth' in the font 'Arial Black' a sans serif designed for 'monotype' typography by Robin Nicholas.
-Next to those words is a 'hand drawn' messy circle with one side thicker than the other.
+It is 'Friends of the Earth' in the font '**Arial Black**' a sans serif designed for 'monotype' typography by Robin Nicholas.
+Next to those words is a hand drawn messy circle with one side thicker than the other.

+As a core font for their websites they use 'Texicali Regular' by FontMesa.

 ![Friends of the Earth Logo](../uploads/friendsoftheearth.png)